rickcollette/gaetwae/README.md

 # TODO

-Load Balancing Algorithms: Choose a load balancing algorithm that suits your needs.
-Common algorithms include Round Robin, Least Connections, Weighted Round Robin, and Weighted Least Connections.
-This algorithm determines how incoming requests are distributed among backend instances.
+Load Balancing Algorithms: FINAL COMPLETENESS CHECK

 Backend Instances: Deploy multiple instances of your backend services, each running on a separate server or container.
 These instances should be identical and serve the same purpose, allowing you to scale horizontally as needed.

 Service Discovery: Implement a service discovery mechanism that keeps track of the available backend instances and their health status.
-Tools like Consul, etcd, or Kubernetes' service discovery can help with this.
-Service discovery ensures that your API Gateway knows where to route requests.

 Dynamic Configuration: Make your load balancer's configuration dynamic.
 As backend instances scale up or down, your API Gateway should automatically discover and include these instances in the load balancing pool.